Bolivia 1 Month Itinerary

 Contents

-If you have a month to backpack Bolivia, this means you can enjoy ‘slow travel’ and spend a bit of extra time in each place.
+If you have a month to spend in Bolivia, this means you can enjoy ‘slow travel’ and spend a bit of extra time in each place.

 You will also be able to visit the eastern lowlands, a relatively untravelled area of the country that includes hidden gems such as Torotoro National Park and Sucre.